NetApp/FSx-ONTAP-samples-scripts/EKS/PV-Migrate-with-Trident-Protect/README.md

 - `<aws_region>` the AWS region you want the bucket to reside.

 ### 7. Create a Kubernetes secret for the S3 bucket
-If required, create a service account within AWS IAM that has rights to read and write to the S3 bucket create.
+If required, create a service account within AWS IAM that has rights to read and write to the S3 bucket created above.
 Then, create an access key.
 Once you have the Access Key Id and Secret Access Key, create a Kubernetes secret with the following command:

 ```markdown